Skip to content

 DatabasePostgreSQLpg_dump

-Shared storage/shared/ or volumeFile copy / rsync
+Shared storage/rivet-shared/ or volumeFile copy / rsync

 #!/bin/bash